geek-cookbook/geek-cookbook/docs/blog/posts/changelog/added-pixelfed-swarm.md

 categories:
   - CHANGELOG
 tags:
-  - mastodon
-links:
-  - Mastodon Review: review/mastodon.md
-  - Mastodon Kubernetes recipe: recipes/kubernetes/mastodon.md
-  - Mastodon Docker Swarm recipe: recipes/mastodon.md
-  - Get Support!: support.md
+  - pixelfed
+description: Pixelfed is like a self-hosted Instagram on the Fediverse.
+Here's a Docker Swarm recipe!
 ---

-# New Review: Mastodon
+# Added Pixelfed (swarm) Federated image sharing

 New recipe - Pixelfed, like Instagram on the Fediverse.
-Check it out [here](/docs/recipes/pixelfed.md)
+Check it out [here](/docs/recipes/pixelfed/)

 <!-- more -->